RECENT EXHIBITION IN ESKILSTUNA 11:th FEB TO 2:nd MARCH 2017

 A SHORT HISTORY

 I was educated in London as a painter (South-West Essex Technical College and School of Art in Walthamstow).
-My teachers there were Peter Blake, Ken Howard, Frederick Dubery, Fred Cuming, Derek Hirst, Derek Boschier, John Willats, Peter Dadd, Margaret Green, Jack Smith and others.
+My teachers there were Peter Blake, Ken Howard, Fredrick Dubery, Fred Cuming, Derek Hirst, Derek Boschier, John Willats, Peter Dadd, Margaret Green, Jack Smith and others.

 In 1969 I came to Stockholm, Sweden in the hopes of continuing my education.
 I was fortunate enough to be accepted at the Royal Swedish Academy of Fine Arts and spent five years there in the print-making school.
 My teachers were Philip von Schantz, Nils Stenquist, Hans Hamngren, Lennart Glemme, Ingvar Hurtig and others.

 I investigated all of the print-making techniques available and became especially engrossed in colour etching.
 I found I could use colour to evoke moods and the white of the etching paper was my light source.
 It was a painterly approach to making prints.